hapax/hapax.github.io/assets/minimal-networks.md

 See [this video](https://www.youtube.com/watch?v=PI6rAOWu-Og) for a demonstration.

-Soap bubbles are not a magical way to find all minimal networks.
+Soap bubbles are not a magical device to find any minimal network.
-But what this example strikingly shows is that *the laws of physics do computational work*.
+But what this example strikingly shows that *the laws of physics do computational work*.

 You can build this analogue computer at home out of supplies from